 - Never leave wet towels in the washing machine

-- Don’t use fabric softener on kitchen towels
+- Don’t use fabric softener on white kitchen towels

 - Pick the correct fabric for specific kitchen duties

 - If you haven’t tried highly effective microfiber, check it out!